mrsuman2002/Vagrant/README.md

 # Run vagrant up to start virtualization from the directory where there is vagrantfile

     PS C:\Users\suman\Desktop\Bacloudsystems\Vagrant> vagrant up

     Bringing machine 'linux' up with 'virtualbox' provider...

     Bringing machine 'sshmachine' up with 'virtualbox' provider...

     ==> linux: Checking if box 'centos/7' version '1905.1' is up to date...

     ==> linux: Machine already provisioned.
 Run `vagrant provision` or use the `--provision`

     ==> linux: flag to force provisioning.
 Provisioners marked to run always will still run.

     ==> sshmachine: Checking if box 'centos/7' version '1905.1' is up to date...

     ==> sshmachine: Clearing any previously set forwarded ports...

     ==> sshmachine: Fixed port collision for 22 => 2222.
 Now on port 2200.

     ==> sshmachine: Clearing any previously set network interfaces...

     ==> sshmachine: Preparing network interfaces based on configuration...

         sshmachine: Adapter 1: nat

         sshmachine: Adapter 2: hostonly

     ==> sshmachine: Forwarding ports...

         sshmachine: 22 (guest) => 2200 (host) (adapter 1)

     ==> sshmachine: Running 'pre-boot' VM customizations...

     ==> sshmachine: Booting VM...

     There was an error while executing `VBoxManage`, a CLI used by Vagrant

     for controlling VirtualBox.
 The command and stderr is shown below.

     Command: ["startvm", "7c03535a-a17f-49dc-9874-87aff30ef059", "--type", "headless"]

     Stderr: VBoxManage.exe: error: Failed to open/create the internal network 'HostInterfaceNetworking-VirtualBox Host-Only Ethernet Adapter

     #2' (VERR_INTNET_FLT_IF_NOT_FOUND).

     VBoxManage.exe: error: Failed to attach the network LUN (VERR_INTNET_FLT_IF_NOT_FOUND)

     VBoxManage.exe: error: Details: code E_FAIL (0x80004005), component ConsoleWrap, interface IConsole

+# To fix the above error  #2' (VERR_INTNET_FLT_IF_NOT_FOUND) go to your virtual box and then settings.
+Under setting go to netwok disable network adaptor of adaptor2

 PS C:\Users\suman\Desktop\Bacloudsystems\Vagrant>

+# To see the status of the Vms use vagrant status

 PS C:\Users\suman\Desktop\Bacloudsystems\Vagrant> vagrant status

     Current machine states:

     linux                     running (virtualbox)

     sshmachine                poweroff (virtualbox)

     This environment represents multiple VMs.
 The VMs are all listed

     above with their current state.
 For more information about a specific

         VM, run `vagrant status NAME`.

 # To Login to linux machine